xapple/gefes/README.md

 No automated installation has been developed for the `gefes` package.
 Ultimately you will be able to install it by following this procedure:

 ~~~
-To install `seqenv` onto your machine, use the python package manager:
+To install `gefes` onto your machine, use the python package manager:

     $ pip install gefes